“The emerging consensus in system theory”

 Bausch suggests systems thinkers have a mission to herald a new era of social organisation, of advancing participative democracy.

-For compatibility with other papers, we shall use the term Social System Thinking (SST), rather than system theory.
+For compatibility with other papers, we shall use the term Social System Thinking (SST) contrast to General System Theory (GST).

 “Nature is creative.
 Matter/energy spontaneously generates forms of order and organisation.”

 “Living things maintain themselves as ever-evolving processes of self-reproduction.”
 Bausch